MangyctSoft/CaptchaCrack/README.md

 # CaptchaCrack
-A simple search for numbers in captcha
+A simple search for numbers in captcha \n
 In example folder  captcha examples
 In iconset folder  characters to compare